-Learning Spanish in Chile at the Tandem Santiago Spanish Language School
+Learning Spanish in Chile at a Santiago Language School

 A Participant Report from the Manhattan of South America